The Exorcism of Emily Rose

-The Exorcism of Emily Rose is a 2005 American supernatural horror legal drama film directed by Scott Derrickson and starring Laura Linney and Tom Wilkinson.
-The film is loosely based on the story of Anneliese Michel and follows a self-proclaimed agnostic (Linney) who acts as defense counsel representing a parish priest (Wilkinson), accused by the state of negligent homicide after he performed an exorcism.
+The Exorcism of Emily Rose is a 2005 American supernatural horror legal drama film directed by Scott Derrickson, who co-wrote with Paul Harris Boardman.
+The cast includes Laura Linney, Tom Wilkinson, Campbell Scott, Colm Feore, Jennifer Carpenter, Mary Beth Hurt, Henry Czerny, and Shohreh Aghdashloo.
+The film follows a self-proclaimed agnostic (Linney) who acts as defense counsel representing a parish priest (Wilkinson) accused of negligent homicide after performing an exorcism.
+The story is loosely inspired by the real-life case of Anneliese Michel.

+The Exorcism of Emily Rose was released theatrically on September 9, 2005, by Sony Pictures Releasing's Screen Gems.
+The film grossed $145.2 million against a budget of $19 million.
+It received mixed reviews from critics, while Carpenter's performance was praised.
+It won Best Horror Film at the 32nd Saturn Awards.

 Plot

 Erin Bruner, an ambitious lawyer seeking to become a senior partner in her law firm, takes the case of Father Richard Moore, a Catholic diocesan priest charged with negligent homicide following an attempted exorcism of 19-year-old student Emily Rose.
 While the archdiocese wants Moore to plead guilty to minimize the crime's public attention, Moore instead pleads not guilty.
 During the trial, the statements of the witnesses are visualized via flashbacks.
 Prosecutor Ethan Thomas interrogates several doctors and neurologists to establish a medical cause for Emily's death, particularly epilepsy and schizophrenia.
 Emily had dropped out of her college studies after being consistently struck by delusions and muscle spasms at 3 a.m.
 She returned to her parents' home and was treated with epilepsy and psychosis medications.
 Moore was consulted when her condition failed to improve, and his assessment and observations led him to the conclusion that Emily was being possessed by a demon.
 With the consent of Emily's parents, Moore subjected Emily to an exorcism that ultimately failed.
 Moore surmised that Emily's medications were to blame for the unsuccessful expulsion, as they paralyzed Emily's brain activity and kept the demon out of reach.